- About Me

-Hopefully you’ll enjoy my postings on this site, where I enthusiastically share the best of what I’ve learned in my many years of travel and tinkering, with a wide variety computers and gadgets.
+Hopefully you’ll enjoy my postings on this site, where I enthusiastically share the best of what I’ve learned in my many years of travel and tinkering, featuring a wide variety computers, gadgets, EVs, and sustainability-themed articles.

 If you're interested checking out what this site, or any site, uses "under the hood," simply head on over to builtwith.com/tinkertry.com.

 Disclosure: Some of the links below are affiliate links, which means TinkerTry.com, LLC gets a small commission on any new customer sign-ups.
 This is one small way to show your support for the extensive information TinkerTry has, at no cost to you.
-There is no secret sauce here behind TinkerTry, with all the ingredients to my recipe are available right here in this article.
+There is no secret sauce here behind TinkerTry.
+All the ingredients to my recipe are available right here in this article.

 Click the image at right, watch how fast the page comes up, even on Thinkerbit.com's $5/month shared web hosting.
 The page load time speaks for itself.